GMP for Biological and Biotechnology Products Training

 - The critical challenges associated with bioprocessing in terms of vulnerability, risk assessment and process control

-- How the pharma quality system must be designed around the requirements of the biomolecule
+- How to design the pharma quality system around the requirements of the biomolecule

 Our biotech training helps delegates learn how to: